cloudbees/jenkins-scripts/README.md

 ## Count CJOC JSON

-The Count CJOC JSON script is intended to run on CJOC's script console.
-It is intended to assess the executor, cloud, and CPU core count attached to the platform.
+The Count CJOC JSON script runs on CJOC's script console.
+The script captures the executor, cloud, and CPU core count attached to the platform.
 The script script dynamically creates a Cluster Operation and executes the operation across all Client Masters connected to CJOC.

+### Running the script

+1. Log into CloudBees Jenkins Operations Center (CJOC)
+2. Click 'Manage Jenkins' on the left-hand panel, followed by the 'Script Console' link
+3. Copy + Paste [the script](https://github.com/cloudbees/jenkins-scripts/blob/master/count-cjoc-json.groovy) into the console window and click the Run button:
+4. Copy + Paste the output into a file and send it to the CloudBees team